schoolofdevops/learn-jenkins/continuous-delivery/chapters/110_static_code_analysis_with_sonarqube.md

 * Add Git SCM Repository Configuration.

-* Check Resolve Artifacts from Artifactory from Build Environment.
-Provide the same configurations as build job that we configured earlier to connect with artifactory.

 * From Build Triggers, select **Build After Other Projects are Built** and provide dependency on "build".

 * From Build Environment , check  **Prepare SonarQube Scanner environment**.
 If you do not see this option, you will have to go back to system configurations, go to sonarqube server options and check the box which starts with "Enable injection of SonarQube....."